gramcha/adtech-system/README.md

 # adtech-system
-A simple implementation of a simple AdTech web service that tracks the ads that are being delivered through their lifecycle and generates some simple statistics.
+A simple implementation of an AdTech web service that tracks the ads that are being delivered through their lifecycle and generates some simple statistics.

 The web service’s endpoints and request / response formats are described below.